malramsay64/phd-thesis/03_Dynamics/introduction.md

 #### Structural Relaxation

 Structural relaxation is a complete mess in the literature

+- What is structural relaxation
+    - The process by which a liquid forgets it's previous structure
+    - Density autocorrelation function
+    - Intermediate scattering function
+        - measured by neutron spin echo

 - [@Ediger1996]
     - By "structural relaxation" we mean the process by which a liquid forgets its